metallaxis/soundwave/README.md

 * Fails safely with clear error messages if input is malformed or parameters are invalid.

+* Generate expects the arguments after the -- to also contain a number
 ## Example
 ```
 λ ./soundwave info < ../wav/good.wav